Rules with new mortgage you need to know

 If you’re a homeowner, then you know how confusing the mortgage disclosure paperwork can be.
 Starting October 3, the government will require that updated disclosure documents are given to those applying for a mortgage.
 The Consumer Financial Protection Bureau’s Know Before You Owe mortgage disclosure rule will streamline the number of disclosure forms from four to two, among other changes.

-Unfortunately, despite the updates, there are some pitfalls that come with the new disclosure rules.
+Unfortunately, despite the updates, some pitfalls come with the new disclosure rules.
 The Cheat Sheet spoke with Holden Lewis, Bankrate.com’s mortgage analyst to get more information on the updates and how they will affect consumers.

 The Cheat Sheet: Why will the government be requiring new disclosure documents?

 Holden Lewis: The new mortgage disclosure documents are required by the Dodd-Frank Act, which mandated a streamlining of mortgage disclosures to consumers.
 Two laws — the Real Estate Settlement Procedures Act (RESPA) and Truth in Lending Act (TILA) — mandate different sets of mortgage disclosures.
 Until Saturday, mortgage borrowers get four documents.
 When they apply, they get a Good Faith Estimate (required by RESPA) and a TILA disclosure.
 Before closing, they get a HUD-1 statement of closing costs (required by RESPA) and a second TILA disclosure.
 Starting Saturday, the RESPA and TILA disclosures will be integrated and simplified, satisfying the Dodd-Frank requirement.
 Mortgage borrowers will get a Loan Estimate within three days of applying, and a Closing Disclosure three days (or more) before closing.

 CS: What are some of the major pitfalls?